By Audley Seychelles specialist Vicky

 With a focus on protecting the island’s delicate environment, Denis aims to be as sustainable as possible.
 I joined the general manager to tour the island’s farm, which grows the majority of the fresh produce used in the restaurant.
 As well as heavily laden fruit bushes and some of the largest tomatoes I’ve ever seen, there were chickens picking their way through the undergrowth and new-born piglets squealing away.

 Much of the island’s furniture is made on-site using coconut trees that aren’t endemic, which is slowly returning Denis to a more natural state.
-The Green Islands Foundation, a Seychelles-based non-profit organization, is working with the hotel to protect local wildlife, including the hordes of sea turtles that arrive to lay their eggs each year (October to January).
+The Green Islands Foundation, a Seychelles-based non-profit organisation, is working with the hotel to protect local wildlife, including the hordes of sea turtles that arrive to lay their eggs each year (October to January).
 Wake early and you can join the rangers’ rounds to spot wildlife.

 Deep sea fishing